yusuzech/r-web-scraping-cheat-sheet/README.md

 ### 1.7.7. <a name="rvest7.7">Setting Timeouts</a>

 Sometimes you may encounter slow connections and want to move to other jobs instead of waiting.
-You can set timeout if you don't receive response.
+You can set timeout if you don't receive a response.

 ```R
 library(rvest)